e10v/tea-tasting/README.md

 ### Input data

-The `tt.sample_users_data` function samples data which can be used as an example.
+The `sample_users_data` function samples data which can be used as an example.
 Data contains information about an A/B test in an online store.
 The randomization unit is user.
 It's a Polars dataframe with rows representing users and the following columns:

 - `user_id` -- user ID (`int`).
 - `variant` -- variant of the A/B test (`int`, `0` or `1`).